diffplug/spotless/plugin-gradle/README.md

 spotless {
 	java {
 		licenseHeaderFile 'spotless.license.java'
-		googleJavaFormat()	//Use specific formatter for Java files }
+		googleJavaFormat() // use a specific formatter for Java files }
 	groovy {
-		licenseHeaderFile 'spotless.license.java' // License header file
+		licenseHeaderFile 'spotless.license.java'
-		excludeJava // Exclude the java
+		excludeJava // excludes all Java sources within the Groovy source dirs from formatting

-		//The Groovy-Eclipse formatter step basically extends the JDT formatter.
+		// the Groovy Eclipse formatter extends the Java Eclipse formatter,
-		//It can format Java files as well as Groovy files greclipseFormatFile 'greclipse.properties'
+		// so it formats Java files by default (unless `excludeJava` is used). greclipseFormatFile 'greclipse.properties'
 	}
 }